layilin/SP23-33852/_texts/sc-page129.md

 - From clayey tubes inhale;[^f129n4] or, vacant, beat
 - For prey the forest; or, in war's dread ranks,
 - Their country's foes affront: while, in the field,
-- Their wives plant rice, or yams, or lofty maize,
+- Their wives plant rice, or yams, or lofty maize,[^f129n5]
-- Fell hunger to repel.[^f129n5] Be these thy choice: [95]
+- Fell hunger to repel.
+Be these thy choice: [95]
 - They, hardy, with the labours of the Cane